smorrrs/Shadow-Tactics-Resources/level_guide.md

 ## Kanazawa Castle
+Killing the officers and rescuing the prisoners are optional.

 Killing an officer triggers allied forces to kill all enemies within an area around them.
 Enemies that you lure into this area will also be killed.

 You can throw a grenade through the castle's front gate if you click to the side of the watchtower in the main courtyard.